SUNET/edusign-app/e2e/TESTS.md

 - Check email sent to inviter informing of the signature by the 1st invitee, and invitation email sent to 2nd invitee
-- Check presence of message "Waiting for signatures by" the 3 pending invitees, and of message "Signed by" 1st invitee, and of "Required security level" message, and of "Remove" button
+- Check presence of message "Waiting for signatures by" the 3 pending invitees, and of message "Signed by" 1st invitee, and of "Required assurance level" message, and of "Remove" button
 - Edit invitation to remove next (2nd) invitee
 - Check cancellation email sent to 2nd invitee, and invitation email sent to